d2l-ai/d2l-en/chapter_preface/preface.md

 learning calculations and lays the groundwork for us to subsequently implement more complex models.
 Next, in :numref:`chap_cnn` and :numref:`chap_modern_cnn`,
-we introduce Convolutional Neural Networks (CNNs), powerful tools that form the backbone of most modern computer vision systems.
+we introduce convolutional neural networks (CNNs), powerful tools that form the backbone of most modern computer vision systems.
-Subsequently, in :numref:`chap_rnn`, we introduce Recurrent Neural Networks (RNNS), models that exploit temporal or sequential structure in data, and are commonly used for natural language processing and time series prediction.
+Subsequently, in :numref:`chap_rnn` and :numref:`chap_modern_rnn`, we introduce recurrent neural networks (RNNs), models that exploit temporal or sequential structure in data, and are commonly used for natural language processing and time series prediction.
 In :numref:`chap_attention`, we introduce a new class of models